milesmcc/shynet/README.md

 ## FAQ

-**Does Shynet respond to Do Not Track (DNT) signals?** It's on the [roadmap](#roadmap).
-While there isn't any standardized way to handle DNT requests, the plan is to give services the option of ignoring DNT signals entirely, limiting collected data (i.e. not collecting any visitor-related details such as browser, IP, etc.), or excluding DNT requests from analytics entirely.
+**Does Shynet respond to Do Not Track (DNT) signals?** Yes.
+While there isn't any standardized way to handle DNT requests, Shynet allows you to specify whether you want to collect any data from users with DNT enabled on a per-service basis.
+(By default, Shynet will _not_ collect any data from users who specify DNT.)

 **Is this GDPR compliant?** I think so, but it also depends on how you use it.
 If you're worried about GDPR, you should talk to a lawyer about your particular data collection practices.
-I am not a lawyer.
+I'm not a lawyer.
+(And this isn't legal advice.)

 ## Roadmap